 In April 1604 they sent a man to the Netherlands to enlist Fawkes, who, without knowledge of the precise details of the plot, returned to England and joined them.

-The plotters lent a cellar spreading under the palace, and Fawkes planted 36 barrels of gunpowder and concealed them with coals and fagots.
+The plotters lent a cellar spreading under the palace, and Fawkes planted 36 barrels of gunpowder and concealed them with coals and firewood.

-The initial plan was to dig a tunnel under the Houses of Parliament and use it to move the gunpowder under Parliament’s walls.
+The initial plan was to dig a tunnel under the Houses of Parliament to move the gunpowder directly under Parliament’s walls.

 Fawkes pretending to be a servant took the false identity of John Johnson.